runonbitcoin/walleteering/guide/03-owner.md

 > *that is fixed*

-The address returned should always be same for a given app.
+The address returned should always be the same for a given app.
 This allows the app to persist its data to bitcoin because the same jigs will be there next time.
 However, it's worth dwelling on privacy.
 Jigs are non-fungible by design.
 This means unlike Bitcoin, whose outputs can be combined and split at will, jigs have inherently less privacy.
 By starting with a single address each app is simpler, faster, and doesn't present the app with an illusion of privacy that doesn't exist.
 [Chapter 4](04-advanced.md) discusses this more.

 > *and unique for each app*

 The owner address should be different for every app.
 Why? it's important for apps to have their own rooms to operate in.
-When an apps calls `run.sync()`, Run loads every jig assigned to the `owner()` address.
+When an app calls `run.sync()`, Run loads every jig assigned to the `owner()` address.
 If the owner address were shared between apps, then not only will slow down each app but it creates risks that apps will change each other's data.
 We don't want that!

 ### Deriving the private key